playcanvas/developer.playcanvas.com/content/en/user-manual/user-interface/user-interface-basics.md

 To change the draw order you simply re-order the entities in the Editor hierarchy.
 You can re-order elements programmatically by calling `entity.reparent(...)`.
 Though, note, that this forces the draw order to be recalculated for the entire Screen component.

+## 9-slicing

+9-slices (or 9-patches) are a graphical technique for creating scalable user-interface elements from bitmap graphics.
+You can setup 9-slicing using the Texture Atlas and Sprite Assets.
+[Read more][5].

 ## Input

 There is an additional way of handling input for UI Elements.
 An instance of the `pc.ElementInput` is provided on the Application object, usually accessible as `this.app.elementInput`.
 This allows you to listen for input directly on the element components, e.g. `this.entity.element.on('click', ...)`.
 Read more on the [Input][4] page.